-The Les Paul Model Goldtop was released in 1952 and had a mahogany body and maple top.
-It was also painted gold, at Paul’s request.
+The Les Paul Model Goldtop was released in 1952 with a mahogany body and maple top.
+It was also painted gold at Paul’s request.
 The guitar was equipped with the P-90 pickups developed by Seth Lover in 1946, which provided a fat, edgy tone.
-The guitar was also equipped with a trapeze tailpiece of Paul’s design.
+The guitar was also fitted with a trapeze tailpiece of Paul’s design.
 Unfortunately, the shallow neck angle made palm muting difficult.
 A gentle knock could throw the guitar out of tune.

 How Do I Identify My Gibson Les Paul?

 There are a few different ways to identify your Gibson Les Paul guitar.
 You can check the serial number, the FON, the shape of the headstock, and the Brazilian fingerboard.
-These methods can be done very easily and will help you get the guitar that you’ve always dreamed of.
+These methods can be done quickly and help you get the guitar you’ve always dreamed of.

-A Gibson Les Paul guitar has a serial number that is located on the headstock back.
-From 1970 to 1975, these numbers were stamped on the headstock, while from 1976 to 1977 they were stamped on the back.
+A Gibson Les Paul guitar has a serial number on the headstock back.
+From 1970 to 1975, these numbers were stamped on the headstock, while from 1976 to 1977, they were stamped on the back.
 The first digit indicates the year of manufacture, and the next six digits show the ranking of the guitar.